DataDog/documentation/content/en/dynamic_instrumentation/_index.md

 ### Creating a snapshot probe

 A *snapshot probe* exports the context in which it was configured to Datadog.
 It captures class properties, method arguments and local variables.
+For more information, read [How Dynamic Instrumentation Works][11].

 To create a snapshot probe:

-1. Go to the [Dynamic Instrumentation page][10].
+1. Go to the [Dynamic Instrumentation page][12].
 2. Click **Create Probe** in the top right, or click the three dot context menu on a service and select **Add a probe for this service**.
 3. Select **Snapshot** as the probe type.
 4. If not prefilled, choose a service from the list.